 Clean the contacts on your SD card using a lint-free cloth.
 Do the same for the SD card port by gently removing any obstructive substances using an earbud.
 Consider using isopropyl alcohol for more persistent substances that have built up over time (but be sure not to use too much and allow your device to dry before using again).

-General Method #2: Disable Write Protection
+Method 2.
+Disable Write Protection

 On the left side of your SD card, you may find a small switch that is labeled “lock”.
 When this switch is slid up, it means the card is unlocked.
 When it’s slid down, it means it’s write-locked.
 This write lock, when enabled, ensures that none of the SD card’s contents are modified.
 It also prevents new data from being saved.